ITfoxtec/FoxIDs/docs/samples.md

 > Take a look at the Foxids test configuration in Foxids Control: [https://control.foxids.com/test-corp](https://control.foxids.com/test-corp)
 > Get read access with the user `reader@foxids.com` and password `TestAccess!`

-You can alternatively configure the samples in [your one Foxids track](#configure-samples-in-foxids-track).
+You can alternatively configure the samples in [your one Foxids environment](#configure-samples-in-foxids-environment).

 **Sample index**